equalframework/equal-doc/docs/advanced/ci-cd.md

 [Travis CI](https://docs.travis-ci.com/) is a testing environment offering many options and compatibilities

-Configuration example (in YAML) for a **.travis.yml** file, running tests for a todo-list app running on eQual :
+Configuration example (in YAML) for a **.travis.yml** file, running basic tests for checking eQual installation integrity:

 ```yaml
 dist: xenial